fostroll/junky/doc/README_DATASETS.md

 ```
 Saves the `WordDataset` object to **file_path**.
 If **with_data** is `False`,
 the `Dataset` source of the saved object will be empty.
 All other attributes
-will be saved but `ds.emb_model` that is returned by the method for you saved
+will be saved, except `ds.emb_model` which is returned by the method.
-it if need by its own method.
+You can save it, if needed, using its own method.

 ```python
 ds = WordDataset.load(file_path, emb_model):
 ```
 Load the `WordDataset` object from **file_path**.
 You should specify
-**emb_model** that you used during object's creation (or received from the
+**emb_model** that you used during object creation (or received from the
 `.save()` method).

 ```python